GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range at which you can reach a target is increased by 1 yard.

-**Critical Failure**: Yourself and the target receive a normal psychic attack as you unintentionally cause an unstable psychic conncetion.
+**Critical Failure**: Yourself and the target receive a normal psychic attack as you unintentionally cause an unstable psychic connection.
 For a number of rounds equal to the combined [Inte] bonus of yourself and the target, it gains advantage on attacks and counterspell checks against you.
 At the end of this time, you receive a psychic attack with a bonus equal to the target's [Inte] bonus.

 #### Puncture